IBM/build-custom-stt-model-with-diarization/README.md

 #### We can Train the custom Speech To Text model in just 4 steps:

-1. Delete the Audio files `earnings-call-test-data.mp4` & `earnings-call-Q-and-A.mp4` as shown.
+1. Delete the audio files `earnings-call-test-data.mp4` & `earnings-call-Q-and-A.mp4` as shown.

 >After clicking on delete file, it will take some time.
-Check logs, if required.
+Check logs on terminal, if required.

 >We delete the `earnings-call-test-data.mp4` & `earnings-call-Q-and-A.mp4` audio files since we do not require these files for training the Speech To text Model.

->NOTE: Make sure you have downloaded the `earnings-call-test-data.mp4` & `earnings-call-Q-and-A.mp4` audio files in the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio).
+>NOTE: Make sure you have downloaded the `earnings-call-test-data.flac` & `earnings-call-Q-and-A.flac` audio files in the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio).
 If you have not downloaded then kindly download the files before proceeding as the files will be used in later part of the code pattern.

 ![step1](doc/source/images/step1.gif)

-2. Click on the `upload box`, choose the `earnings-call-corpus-file.txt` corpus file and click on `Upload` as shown.
+2. Click on the `Drag and drop files here or click here to upload`, choose the `earnings-call-corpus-file.txt` corpus file from `data` directory in the repo parent folder and click on `Upload` as shown.

 > Corpus file is used to train the language model with `out of vocabulary words`.
 In this code pattern we train the model with **7** `out of vocabulary words` like _`Kubernetes`, `Data and AI`, `RedHat`, etc._